 Consumer is King

 Even when alcohol is legal and producers can promote their products, the consumer is still king.
-Research clearly demonstrates that alcohol advertising today can’t increase consumption or induce non-drinkers to begin drinking.
+Research clearly shows that alcohol advertising today can’t increase consumption.
+Nor does it induce non-drinkers to begin drinking.
 If successful, such advertising can only increase an advertiser’s share of the market.
 But it obtains that at the expense of its competitors, who lose market share.

 So it appears that alcohol abuse is more effectively reduced through changing the attitudes and behaviors of consumers.
 Not through changing the actions of those who satisfy consumer demand.